jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 clockwise starting at the top one or
 like reading: left to right, top to bottom or
 tied together, except for the first and last ones
 Sometimes it doesn’t matter in which order something takes place, in case of which both symbols get the same execution order ordinal.
-Symbols are tied together parallelly instead of serially then or positioned ‘parallely’ over the clock’s arrow.
+Symbols are tied together parallelly instead of serially then or positioned ‘parallelly’ over the clock’s arrow.

 Type reference